 We are a clinical stage biotherapeutics company focusing on advancing technologies to enable the administration of biologics and drugs orally, to provide patients, physicians, and healthcare systems with a convenient alternative to painful injections.
-We are advancing a portfolio of oral therapeutics using our proprietary delivery technology and we are actively pursuing partnering the technology with third party biopharmaceutical companies for the oral delivery of their biologics and drugs.
+We are advancing a portfolio of oral therapeutics using our proprietary delivery technology.

-Our technology comprises a drug-agnostic oral delivery platform, the RaniPill capsule, which is designed to deliver a wide variety of drug substances, including antibodies, proteins, peptides, and oligonucleotides.
-We are currently developing two configurations of the platform - the RaniPill GO and the RaniPill HC.
-The RaniPill GO is designed to deliver up to a 3 mg dose of drug in microtablet form with high bioavailability.
-We have completed three Phase 1 clinical trials using the RaniPill GO.
-We are also developing a high-capacity version of the RaniPill capsule known as the RaniPill HC, which is intended to enable delivery of drug payloads up to $200\mu$ L in liquid form with high bioavailability.
-We have tested preclinically the RaniPill HC with multiple therapeutics, including antibodies and a peptide.
-We intend to initiate clinical testing of the RaniPill HC in the second half of 2024.

-We believe that, together, the RaniPill GO and RaniPill HC could enable us to deliver most biologics currently on the market with convenient, oral dosing.
+We are developing and clinically testing a drug-agnostic oral delivery platform, the RaniPill capsule, which is designed to deliver a wide variety of drug substances, including large molecules such as peptides, proteins, and antibodies.
+The current RaniPill capsule, the RaniPill GO, is designed to deliver up to a 3 mg dose of drug with high bioavailability.
+We are also developing a high-capacity version known as the RaniPill HC, which is in preclinical stage and which is intended to enable delivery of drug payloads up to 20 mg with high bioavailability.
+The RaniPill GO is optimized to orally deliver a variety of therapeutics, and we are advancing development of the RaniPill HC to address biologics and drugs with higher dosing requirements.
+We believe that, together, the RaniPill GO and RaniPill HC could enable us to deliver most biologics currently on the market via a convenient, oral daily dose.